TIMOTHY

 (Mortgage Technology Study) - A telephone interviewing project conducted for

 Real Estate Solutions.
-A total of 650 telephone interviews are conducted with a
+A total of 650 telephone interviews are

-nationwide random sample of commercial banks, Mortgage
+conducted with a nationwide random sample of

-banks, and Savings and Loans.
-The questionnaire asked the senior executive in
+commercial banks, Mortgage banks, and Savings and Loans.
+The questionnaire

-charge of the mortgage loan operation, technology, and computer usage.
-This
+asked the senior executive in charge of the mortgage loan operation,

-study was conducted every two years starting in 1988 and ending in 1998.
-Served
+starting in 1988 and ending in 1998.
+Served as the project manager and oversaw

-as the project manager and handled the sample and questionnaire design.
+the sample and questionnaire design.

 TIME USE STUDY -